 The solution to most problems is similar to the Need For Speed Rivals Lag Fix.
 The shuttering issue may still be there, but we advise you to test this code.
 All you have to do is just copy the code.”

 -GameTime.MaxSimFps 18-GameTime.ForceSimRate 18+"”in the target field of your game’s shortcut on the desktop.
 Use the 18 as a variable and change it as necessary.
 Increase or decrease it according to your computer’s power.
-Go to desktop shortcut and right-click on it and select Properties.
+Go to the desktop shortcut and right-click on it and select Properties.
 Then in the target field, copy the code after the location.

-Test as many possible values you find suitable.
+Test as many possible values as you find suitable.
 The code will limit FPS but can solve issues.
 If you have a good powerful computer, then higher values can be used.
 A new patch from Ubisoft should also fix many of the issues.
 The video and solution were provided by our editor.
 This is gameplay from a computer having AMD Phenom X6 1055t, Zotac GT 610 2GB, Dlogix 8 GB RAM, Seagate Poseidon 1TB HDD, and Biostar A960D+ MotherBoard.

 Another test was done on Dell 3542 with GT820M and Core i5 4210U with 4 GB RAM.
 We saw lag and used the lag fix codes and new updates.
 Similar issues persisted on a laptop with GT 755M in SLI with Core i7 and 8GB RAM.
 GT 755M in SLI is a very powerful configuration for this time being.
 We tested in three systems and we got problems with all our devices.
 You may say that our systems are weak but for us, we see a lack of optimization.